awhipp/googleSpreadsheetReader.jquery/README.md

+# DEPRECATED
+Google API v1 is no longer supportive of a non-API key based approach

 # Google Spreadsheet Reader jQuery Plugin
 A jQuery plugin that allows you to convert a google spreadsheet into an array of JSON objects.